Pranjal-Jamuar/chatapp/README.md

-The project is uploaded as compressed files in both .zip and .rar Please compress the folder and use it.
+The project is uploaded as compressed files in both .zip and .rar Please decompress the folder and use it.